Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Supplementary Results

 The preregistered regression analysis for the in-feed effect is reported in \Tabref{table:affective_polarization_infeed_regressions}, and the regression analyses for the post-experiment effect are reported in \Tabref{table:affective_polarization_prepost_regressions}.

-\Tabref{table:polarization_infeed_all} and \Tabref{table:polarization_prepost_all} show the equivalent regressions but include the entire population (N=1,256), regardless of whether the participants completed only the post-survey or only at least one in-feed survey.
-For both experiments, the treatment effect remains statistically significant.
-We note that in this sample there is also no evidence of covariate imbalance (reduce, post-experiment: $p=0.86$; reduce, in-feed: $p=0.59$; increase, post-experiment: $p=0.77$; increase, in-feed: $p = 0.18$), asymmetric attrition rates (reduce, post-experiment: $p=0.55$; reduce, in-feed: $p=0.28$; increase, post-experiment: $p=0.4$; increase, in-feed: $p=0.56$), or asymmetric attrition patterns (reduce, post-experiment: $p = 0.49$; reduce, in-feed: $p = 0.69$; increase, post-experiment: $p = 0.78$; increase, in-feed: $p = 0.98$).
-Testing procedures are described in Section~\ref{sec:experimental-design}.
+\Tabref{table:polarization_infeed_all} and \Tabref{table:polarization_prepost_all} show the equivalent regressions but include the entire population (N=1,256), regardless of whether the participants completed only the post-experiment survey or only at least one in-feed survey.
+For both experiments, the treatment effect remains statistically~significant.

+We note that in this sample there is also no evidence of covariate imbalance (reduce, post-experiment: $p=0.86$; reduce, in-feed: $p=0.59$; increase, post-experiment: $p=0.77$; increase, in-feed: $p = 0.31$).
+The attrition rates were as follows---reduce, post-experiment, treatment: 27.7\% vs. control: 26.1\%; reduce, in-feed, treatment: 33.1\% vs. control: 36.4\%; increase, post-experiment, treatment: 19.4\% vs. control: 22.0\%; increase, in-feed, treatment: 26.2\% vs. control: 24.2\%.
+We also find no evidence of differential attrition rates (reduce, post-experiment: $p=0.55$; reduce, in-feed: $p=0.28$; increase, post-experiment: $p=0.4$; increase, in-feed: $p=0.56$), or differential attrition patterns (reduce, post-experiment: $p = 0.49$; reduce, in-feed: $p = 0.69$; increase, post-experiment: $p = 0.78$; increase, in-feed: $p = 0.98$).
+The testing procedures are described in Section~\ref{sec:experimental-design}.